brndnmtthws/conky/README.md

 ## Supporting this project

 Conky exists only through the hard work of a collection of volunteers.
-Please considering sponsoring the project's developers.
+Please consider sponsoring the project's developers if you get value out of Conky.

 ## Stargazers over time